 Customers come back for more because of people they like and products or services that work.
-Companies don't close sales - people do.
+Companies don't close sales, people do.
 Long-term, repeat customers are usually the most profitable.
-The key to success is closing the sale and keeping them coming back for more.
+Hence, the key to success is closing the sale and keeping them coming back for more.

 There are common mistakes that interfere with success and result in clients not sealing the deal.
 Avoiding these blunders can mean a boost in your sales closings.

-1) Constantly changing faces.
 The reality of business is that long-term customers tend to come back not because they love your brand so much as they love your sales team.
 Customers buy from people, not impersonal companies.
-A stable sales force is the face of your business and means your people are building relationships with your customers.
-These relationships are the lifeblood of a small business.
-Clients feel less comfortable when the face of your business keeps changing.
+A stable sales force is the face of your business and builds lasting relationships with your customers.
+These relationships are the bread and butter of a small business.
+Clients feel uncomfortable when the face of your business keeps changing.

-2) Budget issues.
 In the current economic boom, businesses large and small are enjoying the expanding GDP.
-But it remains a fact of life in business that sometimes the money simply dries up.
-A business may need to cut back on operational services.
-This doesn't mean you necessarily have to lose this customer.
+However, it remains a fact of life in business that sometimes the money dries up.
+In this case, the client may need to cut back on operational services.
+This shift doesn't mean you necessarily have to the customer altogether.
 These are the times when your ingenuity and understanding of your client comes into play.
-Work with the client to find a compromise that works, such as allowing the client to accept a smaller range of services at a lower price.
-You may take a bit of a financial hit but you'll retain the client and his future business when his cash crunch is over.
+Work with the client to find a compromise that works.
+For example, allow the client to accept a smaller range of services at a lower price.
+You may take a bit of a financial hit, but you'll retain the client and his future business when his cash crunch is over.

-3) Talking price over value.
 If your only selling point is low price, you can rest assured that some competitor is going to undercut your price at some point.
-Low cost is good but high value is better than providing a low cost.
+Providing a high value is better than providing a low cost.
 Your clients want a return on their investments.
-If your products or services don't offer his business an acceptable level of value, he won't be a customer long.
-It isn't the customer's job to prove the value of your product or service; that's your job.
+If your products or services don't offer their business an acceptable level of value, they won't be a customer for long.
+It isn't the customer's job to determine the value of your product or service; that's your job.
 Take the time to clearly show the value that your product or service will provide a business.
 You may even find that you're able to sell higher cost products as long as the value is there.

 Nothing is a bigger deal breaker than a website that is too complicated to navigate.
 If e-commerce is part or all of your business, your website may be your only opportunity to make a good first impression.
 Don't squander the moment by making your site navigation difficult.
 Use the main navigation bar to showcase your major product categories.
 Have a designated "sale" category and maybe a "just arrived" section.
-Contact information and links to user accounts should also be easily accessed from the landing page.
-And kill the popups - they are incredibly annoying to most people.
+Make contact information and links to user accounts easily accessed from the landing page.
+Lastly, kill the popups - they are incredibly annoying to the majority of people.

-5) Unexpected costs added on.
 No one likes a surprise at the last minute that increases the price for your product or service.
-If there are shipping, handling or other supplemental charges on top of your product base price, make certain to explain these as early as possible.
-If you're conducting your business online, be sure you make it clear that shipping and other charges will appear at checkout.
-If you offer "free" shipping, make certain it is actually free.
+If there are shipping, handling, or other supplemental charges on top of your product base price, make certain to explain these up front.
+When conducting business online, be sure you make it clear that shipping and other charges will appear at checkout.
+If you offer "free" shipping, make certain it is 100% free.
 Don't tack on handling or service fees for shipping that you claim to be "free."
-Be transparent and show your shipping prices on your product listing or product page.
+Be transparent and show your shipping prices on your product page.